The First Domain Name Registered

 Symbolics.com has been featured in the media here

-Fast forward to today, Symbolics.com remains the oldest registered domain name out of over 350 million domain names in existence.
+In 1985, only six domain names were registered.
+Today, there are over 360 million domain names globally across hundreds of top-level domains (TLDs), such as .com, .org, .net, .ai, and many more.
 Of these, approximately 170 million are of the .com extension.
 VeriSign reports that between 25 million and 30 million new domains are registered each year, with a renewal rate of 72% to 75% among .com domains.
 Remarkably, 87% of .com domains resolve to active websites.
+This growth reflects the internet’s evolution from an academic tool to a central component of modern life.

 Read Also